FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

  <img src="https://github.com/FraPagano/RT_Assignment_2/blob/main/Videos,%20gifs%20%20and%20images/Circuit.JPG" height=320 width=380>
 </p>

 The two nodes I created are quite simple: in the controller node the idea is to constantly check for data from laser sensors which the robot is equipped with and make turning decisions on the base of such data.
-The default velocities were set by implementing a publish–subscribe messaging pattern.
+Velocities were set by implementing a publish–subscribe messaging pattern.
 On the other hand, the UI node waits for inputs from the user and by using a custom Service it modifies the robot velocity depending on the pressed key.
 Some additional features were added on the UI node.
+The custom service message (`KeyboardInput.srv`) that I created is very simple: the `request` field is a char that will represent the user keyboard input.
+The `response` field is a float because it has to represent a number that will be the robot velocity multiplier.

 The greaest issues that I faced with during the implementation of the project were: